openHPI/xikolo-learnanalytics/.gitlab/merge_request_templates/xikolo.md

 *First, briefly describe what this merge request does.*

 *Then, describe the changes in more detail.*
-*Make sure potential reviewers have enough information to quickly dive in and understand the changes.
-Check our [documentation](https://xikolo.pages.xikolo.de/web/development/workflows/review/) for more details.*
+*Make sure potential reviewers have enough information to quickly dive in and understand the changes.*

 ## Decisions / Choices I made
 This text should provide background information on the changes you did.
 A great merge request answers at least the following question: